IIYAMA12/performance-matters-server-side/AUDIT.md

 if (request.mode === "navigate" ||  (possibleExtension != undefined && acceptableExtensions[possibleExtension])) {
 ```

-3. Get the file from th
+3. Fetch the request.
+If successfull then cache the file.
+If failed then try to get it from the cache.

 ```JS
     e.respondWith(